 The revised staff proposal recommends calculating and presenting the approved affordability metrics to Commission decision-makers in a ratesetting proceeding.
-Staff also suggest that "[i]n order to provide timely, relevant information to decision-makers, the affordability metrics should be calculated as closely to the projected implementation date as possible using best available data at that time."
-The revised staff proposal notes some challenges in using the metrics in a proceeding with multi-year rate impacts, particularly around forecasting the various elements of the HM and AR metrics; but nevertheless staff recommend applying the affordability metrics in a ratesetting proceeding such as an electric utility's general rate case.
-180
+Staff also suggest that "[i]n order to provide timely, relevant information to decision-makers, the affordability metrics should be calculated as closely to the projected implementation date as possible using best available data at that time."179 The revised staff proposal notes some challenges in using the metrics in a proceeding with multi-year rate impacts, particularly around forecasting the various elements of the HM and AR metrics; but nevertheless staff recommend applying the affordability metrics in a ratesetting proceeding such as an electric utility's general rate case.180 revenue requirement, and then updated maps showing affordability measurements if the Commission approved the revenue requirement sought by the utility.181 Cal Advocates also sought piloting the affordability metrics in water and communications proceedings as well.182

 Several parties agreed that the affordability metrics be tested in a ratesetting proceeding.
 Cal Advocates also recommended using an electric utility's General Rate Case proceeding.
-In that pilot proceeding the utility would be required to provide a "baseline" map showing the affordability measurements given the current revenue requirement, and then updated maps showing affordability measurements if the Commission approved the revenue requirement sought by the utility.
-Cal
+In that pilot proceeding the utility would be required to provide a "baseline" map showing the affordability measurements given the current